ItMightBeKaraoke/kbputils/README.md

 kbputils
 ========

 This is a module containing utilities to handle .kbp files created with Karaoke Builder Studio.
-Currently this just provides a parser, but will eventually contain a converter for Advanced Substation Alpha (.ass) format and possibly other utilities as well.
+It's still very early development, but if you want to try it out, see some notes below.

+Current contents are:

+kbputils module to parse a file into a data structure:

+    k = kbputils.KBPFile(filename)

+converters module which currently contains a basic converter to the .ass format:

+    converter = kbputils.converters.AssConverter(k) # A few options are available, but not many yet doc = converter.ass_document()  # generate an ass.Document from the ass module with open("outputfile.ass", "w") as f:
+        doc.dump_file(f)